Haichao-Zhang/FeatureScatter/README.md

-# Feature Scattering Adversarial Training
+# Feature Scattering Adversarial Training (NeurIPS 2019)

 ## Introduction
 This is the implementation of the